Jaymon/caches/README.md

 print c # "boom!"
 ```

-Each class is meant to be extended so you can set some parameters:
+Each caches base caching class is meant to be extended so you can set some parameters:

 * **serialize** -- boolean -- True if you want all values pickled, False if you don't (ie, you're caching ints or strings or something).